Kris-0605/jsonz/README.md

 ### Defined integer array

-A defined integer array **begins with the number of integer objects in the array, followed by the data for the integers**.
+A defined integer array **begins with the number of integer objects in the array as a resizing integer, followed by the data for the integers**.

 Reading a defined integer array is skippable and O(1) to access because an index can be multiplied by the size of an integer to calculate its position.